AlessandroPoggiali/Autosymmetry-Test/README.md

 # Autosymmetry-Test

-This project provide the Autosymmetry Test of a given Boolean function.
+This project provides the Autosymmetry Test of a given Boolean function.

 ## Installation